 Apart from the benefits and enjoyment of participating in events and visits to extraordinary venues and the satisfaction from supporting worthy causes there are other aspects of belonging to The Fuellers that are key to our membership.
 It is rare in modern life to find such a diverse selection of qualified people connected by a common theme in such a positive social organisation.
 Beneath the energy umbrella in an impartial environment, members can explore common interests in an ambience of fellowship and trust.
 The camaraderie and friendship engendered amongst like-minded professionals is of high value to our membership.

-To become a member of The Fuellers you will normally need to demonstrate an interest in the energy industry through whichever facet including fuel extraction, upstream exploration and production, generation, distribution, supply, trading and marketing plus all of the related support services or more simply as a consumer or citizen with an interest in how energy fuels our lives, businesses and communities..
+To become a member of The Fuellers you will normally need to demonstrate an interest in the energy industry through whichever facet including fuel extraction, upstream exploration and production, generation, distribution, supply, trading and marketing plus all of the related support services in law and finance, or more simply as a consumer or citizen with an interest in how energy fuels our lives, businesses and communities.
 There is even a special membership category for under 35 members called Yeoman.

 For further membership information, please contact:-